 Best USD exchange shops in Tokyo for 2026: ranked with live data

-The top 10 USD exchange shops in Tokyo for 2026 cluster in three districts — Shinjuku West Exit, Ginza 3-chome, and Shibuya Mark City — with rates typically within 0.5 % of the live mid-market.
-Dollar Ranger leads the rankings on most days, World Currency Shop (WCS) provides the most transparent rate updates, and Travelex offers the deepest currency menu when you need flexibility.
-This guide ranks the top 10 with their current rate, distance from major stations, currency depth, and operating hours — so you can pick the right one in 30 seconds.
+The top 10 USD exchange shops in Tokyo for 2026 cluster in three districts — Shinjuku West Exit, Ginza 3-chome, and Shibuya Mark City — with downtown specialist counters typically landing around mid −1% to −2.5%, varying by shop and day.
+Dollar Ranger leads the rankings on most days, World Currency Shop (WCS) publishes the most transparent rate updates, and Travelex offers the widest currency menu when you need flexibility.
+This guide ranks the top 10 by current rate, distance from major stations, currency depth, and operating hours — so you can pick the right one in 30 seconds.

 TL;DR